 Education for Underprivileged Children

-At least 35 million children aged 6 – 14 years do not attend school in India.
-Furthermore, 53% of girls in the age group of 5 to 9 years are illiterate and only 53% of habitation has a primary school.
-The literacy rate ratio of India is 65.38% with male literacy at 75.85% and female literacy at 54.16%.
+Did you know that at least 35 million children in India, aged 6 to 14, do not attend school?
+53% of girls in the ages between 5 to 9 are illiterate.
+Also, the literacy ratio of India is 65.38% with male literacy at 75.85% and female literacy at 54.16%.